 The “host” Command in Linux [10 Practical Examples]

 The host command in Linux is an easy-to-use command.
 This command is used to perform DNS lookups.
-The host command in Linux can be used to resolve the hostnames or IP addresses.
+The host command in Linux can be used to find the hostnames or IP addresses.
 In this article, you will learn the ins and outs of the host command in Linux.

 A. Description